Perturbation Theory in the Minimally Extended Varying Speed of Light (meVSL) Model: Linear Perturbation Theory of the FLRW Metric in the meVSL Model

 Similarly, any spatial rank-$2$ tensor \( E_{ij} \) can be decomposed into its longitudinal, solenoidal, and tensor components

 The components satisfy the following conditions

 The longitudinal and orthogonal parts can be further decomposed as

 In this decomposition, \( E \) is a scalar function, and \( E^{(\tv)}_i \) is a divergenceless vector.
-Now beginning with equation.~\eqref{gmunuwhmunu} and applying the SVT decomposition, each component of the metric perturbation can be expressed as follows
+Now starting from equation.~\eqref{gmunuwhmunu} and applying the SVT decomposition, each component of the metric perturbation can be expressed as follows

 In this decomposition, we identify four scalar functions $\left(A, B, D, E \right)$ and two transverse vector components $\left( B_i^{(\tv)}, E_i^{(\tv)}\right)$.
-The transverse vectors satisfy a transversality condition, meaning each transverse vector contains two independent functions, contributing four degrees of freedom.
+The transverse vectors satisfy a transversality condition, meaning each transverse vector contains two independent functions, contributing a total of four degrees of freedom.
 Additionally, the remaining two degrees of freedom correspond to the tensor components $E_{ij}^{(\tT)}$.
 Using the SVT decomposition \eqref{hmunuSVT}, we can express the GT of the metric components \eqref{hatg00}-\eqref{hatgij} and those of the energy-momentum tensor \eqref{T00}-\eqref{Tij} in a more structured form as